Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus: Abstract

 \section{Abstract}

-We introduce a new approximation for the rotating stratified Boussinesq system on a three-dimensional torus with anisotropic horizontal periods, based on the study of near resonant interactions.
-We obtain global existence for the proposed approximate system for arbitrary initial data in the Sobolev space $H^\ell$ with $\ell\geq1$.
-This approximation presents novel regularity properties and is sufficiently accurate, with an important feature of coupling effects between slow and fast modes.
-The restricted convolution estimates, which are key to global existence, essentially hinge on a sharp counting of the relevant number of interactions.
+Based on a novel treatment of near resonances, we introduce a new approximation for the rotating stratified Boussinesq system on three-dimensional tori with arbitrary aspect ratios.
+The rotation and stratification parameters are arbitrary and not equal.
+We obtain global existence for the proposed nonlinear system for arbitrarily large initial data.
+This system is sufficiently accurate, with an important feature of coupling effects between slow and fast modes.
+The key to global existence is a sharp counting of the relevant number of nonlinear interactions.
 An additional regularity advantage arises from a careful examination of some mixed type interaction coefficients.
-In a wider context, the near resonant approach allows finding a balance between the inclusion of more interacting modes and the improvement of regularity properties, compared to the well-studied singular limit approach based on exact resonance.
+In a wider context, the significance of our near resonant approach is a delicate balance between the inclusion of more interacting modes and the improvement of regularity properties, compared to the well-studied singular limit approach based on exact resonance.